 When opening the valve, the water then reunites with the salt, a chemical reaction takes place and heat energy are released.
 The vessel where the water has been during the separation, gets very cold due to an equalisation of the energy balance.

-The charge and recharge process of the salt is taking place in a closed vacuum system.
+The charge and recharge process of the salt takes place in a closed vacuum system.
 Therefore, it can be repeated almost unlimited number of times.
-The salt can be heated/charged with any energy, from renewable solar and wind energy to waste heat from an engine or a gas burner.
+The salt can be heated/charged with any energy, from renewable energy to waste heat from an engine or a gas burner.

 When charging the salt crystals, the Condenser is connected to ambient air or an Air Conditioning system making the liquid in the Condenser to evaporate or boil, which is why the Condenser becomes an Evaporator (”E”).
 Boiling of the liquid in the Evaporator at room temperature is possible since it is vacuum with a pressure is close to zero.
 As the liquid evaporates back to the Reactor, the Evaporator gets cold – thus generating cooling.